 You are here

 Radiation therapy at Ballad Health kills cancer cells by using high-energy waves you can’t feel.
-Receive advanced radiation treatments while staying close to home – near your family and support system – in Northeast Tennessee or Southwest Virginia.
+Receive advanced radiation treatments while staying close to home – near your family and support system – in East Tennessee or Southwest Virginia.

 External radiation for cancer

 During external radiation therapy, you lie under or next to a machine called a linear accelerator that sends X-rays from outside your body into the tumor.
 You may benefit from our TrueBeam STx with Brainlab, Trilogy® linear accelerator, Elekta® or CyberKnife® machines, which provide:

 - Stereotactic body radiation therapy (SBRT), including stereotactic radiosurgery – Uses tightly targeted radiation beams instead of surgery to destroy tumors

 - Intensity modulated radiation therapy (IMRT) – Matches a tumor’s shape to precisely treat it, sometimes using RapidArc technology that allows each session of treatment to last just a few minutes

 Your care team helps protect healthy tissue near your tumor from radiation by using:

 - Image-guided radiotherapy (IGRT) – Takes pictures of your tumor during each treatment to ensure the radiation beam targets just the right spot